Samara Weaving

 A still from Ash vs Evil Dead

-Later, Weaving was cast in the comedy-action film "Mayhem," where she played the role of Melanie Cross, charming the audience with her frankness and spunk.
+Next, Weaving was cast in the comedy-action film "Mayhem," where she played Melanie Cross, charming audiences with her frankness and spunk.

 Samara Weaving's Very «Hollywood» Audition and Why She's Eating So Much Popcorn

-In 2017, the year was a momentous one for the actress.
-Although she did not receive the coveted Oscar statuette, she happily posed on the red carpet after filming her role in the drama "Three Billboards Outside Ebbing, Missouri," written and directed by Martin McDonagh.
+2017 proved to be a momentous year for the actress.
+Although she didn't receive the coveted Oscar statuette, she happily posed on the red carpet after filming her role in the drama "Three Billboards Outside Ebbing, Missouri," written and directed by Martin McDonagh.
 The film's lead roles, which were awarded Oscars, were played by Frances McDormand and Sam Rockwell.
 The film also received four Golden Globe Awards.

 Samara Weaving as Penelopa (Three Billboards Outside Ebbing, Missouri)